scijava/scijava/docs/ops/doc/Installation.md

 #### I did the new Java update but after restarting Fiji is not using Java 21

-The new java should have been downloaded to `Fiji.app/java/[platform/` and will likely have a directory name along the lines of `zulu21[...]jdk21[...]`.
+In your `Fiji.app/config/jaunch` directory you should have a file named `fiji.cfg`.
+If this file is not present but you instead have an `ImageJ.cfg`, first try renaming `ImageJ.cfg → fiji.cfg` and launch Fiji again.
+This is a potential bug that can arise due to the switching of the launchers.

-In your `Fiji.app/config/jaunch` directory you should have a file named `fiji.cfg` containing the line:
+If Java 21 is still not being used, look at the actual contents of the `fiji.cfg` file.
+This is a plain text file and can be edited in any text editor.
+It should be along the lines of:

 ```
 jvm.app-configured=/path/to/downloaded/java
 ```

-Ensure that the right hand side of this assignment matches the Java download location.
+The right-hand side of this assignment should be a path to the location where Java 21 was downloaded.
+It will be in the form of `Fiji.app/java/[platform/zulu21[...]jdk21[...]`.
+Ensure that this path is valid and correct.

 #### Other failures